 You know that feeling when you don’t really enjoy a book that apparently everyone else really fucking loved?
 I don’t know about you but I start to think I’m missing something.
 I feel like a fucking idiot for not seeing what everyone else saw.
 So, you can imagine how I felt upon finishing End of Watch recently to find I disagreed with every great thing that had been said about it.
 Had I even read the same book as everyone else?
 Or is it just that Stephen King is such an icon these days that he can no wrong?
 If you’ve read my blog over the past few years then you’ll be aware that my relationship with King’s works has been somewhat turbulent of late.
 None of his recent stuff has really been “my thing” and I’ve found him to be more of a cliche than the trendsetter he may once have been.
 I mean he’s been around for a long time, people get into habits that are too tricky to break.
 Look at Marvel film’s weird obsession with things falling from the sky in their final acts.
 Stephen King is a great writer, there can be no doubt about it, but there is very little about his latest books that really showcase that.

 Although, Brady isn’t the worst thing that Bill is fighting in this novel as we find out that he is also in the late stages of pancreatic cancer.
 The odds aren’t great and he’s in constant pain but, keen to finish the job, Bill puts off treatment until he stops Brady once and for all.
 Something that is not helped by the fact that, obviously, nobody fucking believes him.
 When victims of Brady’s first crime, the City Centre Massacre, start committing suicide everybody is ready to believe that they simply couldn’t go on anymore.
-It’s when more suicides start being reported with similar factors that Hodges starts to sense something is up.
-Within about two seconds of learning about the first suicide Hodges suspects Brady despite the fact that there is no fucking evidence and it feels like the whole thing is solved in about two seconds.
+It’s when more suicides are reported with similar factors that Hodges starts to sense something is up.
+Within about two seconds of learning about the first suicide, Hodges suspects Brady even though there is no fucking evidence and it feels like the whole thing is solved in about two seconds.

 Although, this isn’t a terrible story and is probably the part of the trilogy I enjoyed the most.
 King is on firmer ground when it comes to the paranormal and, unlike last time we saw him, Brady is something to worry about.
-His new found skills have no place here but, as a stand-alone novel, he makes quite the antagonist for the over-the-hill detective.
+His new-found skills have no place here but, as a stand-alone novel, he makes quite the antagonist for the over-the-hill detective.
 Especially when he happens to be fighting an aggressive form of cancer.
-Hodges is a great character who sits well within that gumshoe tradition of gruff yet well intentioned detective who just wants to get the bad guy.
+Hodges is a great character who sits well within that gumshoe tradition of a gruff yet well-intentioned detective who just wants to get the bad guy.
 No matter what the costs.
 Seeing the man in a much more vulnerable state and with nothing left to lose only made this book all the more engaging.
-Unlike his assistants who fail to make much of an impression and are nothing more than awful racial stereotypes or rage inducing depictions of mental illness.
+Unlike his assistants who fail to make much of an impression and are nothing more than awful racial stereotypes or rage-inducing depictions of mental illness.